lefos987/generator-ghurt/hapi-util/README.md

  - **a handler** which treat the request and generate the response.
  - **a router** where the route settings are defined and the handler is linked
- - **the server** where all the routers are given to the server object
+ - **the server** where all routers are given to the server object

 Example: for the route `GET` `hello/world`

  - handler : `src/api/hello/getWorld/getWorld.js`
  - router : `src/api/hello/helloRoutes.js`
- - server : `server.js`
+ - server : `server.js` (and will always be server.js)

 The principle is to use the first chunk of the path as router name.
-The `srp/api/` folder is managed to have a subfolder for each router.
+The `src/api/` folder is managed to have a subfolder for each router.

 ## Command options

 ```
 yo ghurt:hapi-util [-force] [ -install | <http-verb> <path> ]
 ```

- - `-install`   use routes.js to generate all the routes
+ - `-install` : use routes.js to generate all the routes
- - `-force`     force the overwriting on all files
+ - `-force` : force the overwriting on all files
- - `http-verb`  method used for the route (get, post, delete..)
+ - `http-verb` : method used for the route (get, post, delete..)
- - `path`       path of the route
+ - `path` : path of the route